crmne/paolino.me/_posts/2026-03-17-your-agents-context-window-is-not-a-junk-drawer.md

 This is the equivalent of letting strangers put random items on your desk and then wondering why you can't find anything.

+In the LLM world, we call that [context rot](https://research.trychroma.com/context-rot).

-And it's not just a performance problem.
-It's a security problem.
+These aren't just performance problems.
+They're security problems too.
 Those tool descriptions are text that gets interpreted by an LLM.
 You're injecting untrusted content directly into the brain of your agent.
 Every MCP server is a prompt injection surface you didn't audit.

-My stance on this is simple: use MCP to prototype.
+My take on this is simple: use MCP to prototype.
 Then replace it with purpose-built tools you actually control.
 Write the tool descriptions yourself.
 Keep your context tight.
 Know exactly what's in there and why.

 ## A2A: convention over protocol

 And then there's A2A, Google's Agent-to-Agent protocol.
-Agent Cards for capability discovery, task lifecycle state machines, modality negotiation, SDKs in five languages, a Linux Foundation project — the whole enterprise enchilada.
+Agent Cards for capability discovery, task lifecycle state machines, modality negotiation, SDKs in five languages, a Linux Foundation project.
+The whole enterprise enchilada.

 The pitch is that agents should collaborate "as agents, not just as tools."

 That last bit is the tell.
 Read it again.
 "Not just as tools."

 Okay.
 So the claim is that tool calling isn't enough.
-That agents need persistent conversations, shared state, ongoing collaboration... the things that make an agent a *serious agent* rather than a mere function.
-Let me show you how you can replicate that in practice:
+That agents need persistent conversations, shared state, ongoing collaboration... the things that make an agent *a very serious agent* rather than a *mere function*.

+Bullshit.
+Let me show you how you can replicate persistent conversation, selective shared state, ongoing collaboration, and capability discovery in practice:

 ```ruby
 class Researcher < RubyLLM::Agent